maxhayne/nbody-BHTree/README.md

 ## Build on Mac

 > g++-10 -fopenmp -O2 -Wall Driver.cpp QuadTree.cpp

-Apple's clang g++ doens't have support for the '-fopenmp' option
+Apple's clang g++ doesn't have support for the '-fopenmp' option

 ## Build on Linux